FAQ

 2024 Term Dates;

-Term 2 2024: Applications are now open.
-Tuesday April 23rd for 9 weeks to Friday 21st of June.
+Term 2 2024: Tuesday April 23rd for 9 weeks to Friday 21st of June.
 Thursdays will be 8 weeks only as the school will be closed on Thursday April 25th Anzac Day.

 Term 3 2024: Tuesday July 16th for 9 weeks to Friday 13th of September.